abdallaadelessa/RTL-AndroidLayoutConvertor/README.md

 # RTL-AndroidLayoutConvertor
 A Java tool created to save wasted time in converting any android layout from LTR to RTL and vice versa specially when targeting android versions below 4.2 (before RTL support)

+Simply it reads and rewrite the whole xml file in RTL Mode It can convert the whole Layout folder to Layout-ar in just one second

 Any contributions are most welcomed :)

 ## Screenshot